13 Truths (Good And Bad) You’ll Discover When Visiting Malta

 Read moreKathleen is the Live and Invest Overseas Founding Publisher.
 She has more than 30 years of hands-on experience traveling, living, and buying property around the world.

 According to the World Health Organization, Malta’s standard of medical care is ranked fifth in the world.
 Health care has long been a source of pride here.
 The knights who ruled the country for 300 years were first established to provide care to the often ragged pilgrims turning up in Jerusalem.
-During World War I, the island acted as a vast hospital providing high-level care to injured and sick soldiers.

-Today, it is home to a number of state-of-the-art public and private facilities staffed by highly trained staff who are all fluent in English.
-In recent years, Malta has also been building its reputation as a destination for medical tourism.
+In recent years, Malta has built its reputation as a destination for medical tourism.
 For the Maltese citizens, health care services are completely free at the point of delivery.

 Malta’s free national health system runs alongside the private sector, which has an even higher standard of service than the public system.